rayvax/for-sale-game/README.md

 ## How to run in dev mode

-To run in dev mode open 2 consoles and run comands:
+To run in dev mode open 2 consoles and run these commands in each:
 ```
 npm run start:dev:server
 ```